Finance MBAStudy level: Postgraduate

 This course has been accredited by the Chartered Management Institute (CMI) .
-Students who successfully pass the CMI Mapped Modules offered in this course on their way to achieving the full Coventry University qualification will be eligible for a CMI Level 7 Diploma in Strategic Management & Leadership award.
+Students who successfully pass the CMI mapped modules offered in this course on their way to achieving the full Coventry University qualification will be eligible for a CMI Level 7 Diploma in Strategic Management and Leadership Practice.

 Immerse yourself in Coventry University London’s global community and emerge as a talented, career-ready graduate with an international outlook.

 - Research enriched learning

 Our curriculum has been developed using rich research methods components, including a Research Methods module and various research components within Business and Finance subject-specific modules.

 - Embedded employability2